Tips to Partially Withdraw Your Pension Fund (NPS): What You Need to Know

 Permitted Reasons for Partial Withdrawal

 The PFRDA specifies certain critical circumstances for which NPS partial withdrawal is allowed.
-These reasons ensure that the funds are used for genuine and significant financial needs:

 • Higher Education of Children: For the higher education of your children, including legally adopted children.

 • Purchase or Construction of a Residential House/Flat: For buying or constructing your first residential house or flat.
-This option is not available if you already own a residential property (either in your name or jointly with your spouse).

 • Treatment of Critical Illnesses: For medical expenses related to specific critical illnesses suffered by you, your legally wedded spouse, children (including adopted), or dependent parents.
 The PFRDA provides a detailed list of covered illnesses, including but not limited to cancer, kidney failure, major organ transplant, stroke, heart valve surgery, and paralysis.